 - Anti-Racism Ministry team offers educational and activist opportunities.
 Contact Beth Howard at firstname.lastname@example.org,

-- Babies First provides local families with baby gear.
-To get involved, contact Walt Peck or Sue Rakow at email@example.com,
+- Babies First Babies First provides tangible help to babies, young children, and their families in need from all parts of Tompkins County by offering free baby equipment.
+To get involved, contact Walt Peck or Sue Rakow at email@example.com.

 - Village at Ithaca is actively supported by FUSIT members.
 John Gaines can tell you more at firstname.lastname@example.org.